 Climate in Poland

 The weather in Poland is a source of frustration for many Poles and expats alike.
-Winters in the country are long and bitterly cold, and can even last up to six months.
-Snowfall is a common occurrence during the frosty months, while spring and summer are usually around for two months of the year, respectively.
+Winters in the country are cold, and the days become visibly shorter.
+Snowfall is a common occurrence during the frosty months, while spring and summer are usually around for two to three months of the year, respectively.

 Expats moving to Poland with an optimistic attitude can certainly succeed and enjoy a fun life here, and its central location means travel to the rest of Europe is a doddle.